bptlab/argos/_posts/2017-07-06-detail-view-users-guide.markdown

   Your browser does not support the video tag.
 </video><p></p>

-The events over time diagram gives an overview of displayed events of a selected event type.
+The events-over-time-diagram gives an overview of displayed events of a selected event type.
 It is altered by filters and will only display events currently shown in the event table.
 You can move the diagram by dragging and dropping it or zoom inside the diagram by selecting a certain area with the mouse.
-Furthermore, if you hover the diagram a toolbar will be displayed above, showing more options.
+Furthermore, if you hover the diagram, a toolbar will be displayed above, showing more options.

 ## Filter Bar